Jacob Meyers Player Props: Astros vs. Dodgers

-On Saturday, Jacob Meyers (.182 on-base percentage in past 10 games, 120 points below season-long percentage) and the Houston Astros face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 7:15 PM ET.
+The Houston Astros, including Jacob Meyers (.069 batting average in his past 10 games), battle starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Mets.
+In his last game he had a one-hit showing (1-for-3) against the Dodgers.

 Jacob Meyers Game Info & Props vs. the Dodgers